 There are also lots of interesting things to do in this Barcelona neighborhood.
 For example, here you’ll find the Museum of History of Catalonia, the Clock Tower, and the Maremagnum Shopping Center.
 You can also take the cable car to the Miramar Viewpoint on the lower level of Montjuïc, an area I’ll talk about next.

-If you’re staying overnight, the beach has one of the best hotels in the city, the W Barcelona.
+If you’re staying overnight, the beach has one of the best hotels in Spain, the W Barcelona.

 9. Montjuïc, an area with more things to do in Barcelona, Catalonia

 Montjuïc is one of those places of interest in Barcelona that offers something for everyone.
 This iconic hill is home to parks, museums, historical sites, and incredible views of the city.

 The area has several unique things to do in Barcelona that you can’t find anywhere else.
 For example, the Castle of Montjuïc is an old military fortress from the 1640s, although it had to be rebuilt in 1751.
 It has a neoclassical style with bastions, parade grounds, a watchtower, moat, and terrace.
 It’s at the summit of the hill, over 565 feet above sea level, and you feel like you’re in another world.